Transition to Independence Process (TIP) Model

 • The TIP Model Consultants provide guidelines and sample position descriptions that site leadership can use as they are planning for positioning and hiring of personnel for their Transition Teams.

-• An example of the types of qualifications for each of three positions is provided here.
+• An example of the types of qualifications for each of the three positions is provided here:

-• Transition Program Supervisor: Must have at minimum the following education and work experience: a) a Master's degree in social science or educational fields; and b) four years of experience working with children, adolescents, young adults, their families, and/or adults as a resource coordinator, case manager, applied behavior analyst, counselor, therapist, guidance counselor, social worker, or other similar position.
-Preference will be given to qualifying candidates who have experience working with adolescents and young adults with emotional/behavioral difficulties and supervising field-based service personnel, hold an active social services license; and/or have demonstrated professionalism (e.g., interact respectfully toward all clientele, staff members, community stakeholders, and other supervisory personnel; ability to accept corrective feedback)
+• Transition Program Supervisor: Must have at minimum the following education and work experience: a) a Master’s degree in social science or educational fields; and b) four years of experience working with children, adolescents, young adults, their families, and/or adults as a resource coordinator, case manager, applied behavior analyst, counselor, therapist, guidance counselor, social worker, or other similar position.
+People in these positions will be required to have the professionalism to work cooperatively, accept and give positive and corrective feedback, and the interest in learning and applying the TIP Model principles and practices.
+Preference will be given to qualifying candidates who have experience working with adolescents and young adults with emotional/behavioral difficulties, supervising field-based service personnel, and holding an active social services license.

 Manual Information